zebader/boilerplate-frontend-module-3/Readme.md

 # Project Name

-KING OF TIPS
+TIPPJAR

 ## Description

-King of Tips is an app that help business to improve the customer service and the customer retention/adqusition by creating a gamifiyed promotion, where the customers can tip the workers and get points in exchange to get exclusive discounts or gifts.
+TIPPJAR is an app that help business to improve the customer service and the customer retention/adqusition by creating a gamifiyed promotion, where the customers can tip the workers and get points in exchange to get exclusive discounts or gifts.

 ## User Stories